janus-idp/backstage-showcase/showcase-docs/getting-started.md

         disabled: false
 ```

+NOTE: If the `analytics-provider-segment` plugin is already present in your Helm configuration file, set the value of the `plugins.disabled` parameter to `true`.

 #### Using RHDH Operator

 If you have created the `dynamic-plugins-rhdh` ConfigMap file as described in the [Configuring dynamic plugins with the Red Hat Developer Hub Operator](https://access.redhat.com/documentation/en-us/red_hat_developer_hub/1.1/html-single/administration_guide_for_red_hat_developer_hub/index#configuring-dynamic-plugins-with-the-red-hat-developer-hub-operator) section, add the `analytics-provider-segment` plugin to the list of plugins and set the `plugins.disabled` parameter to `false`.

 If you have not created the `dynamic-plugins-rhdh` ConfigMap file, create it with the following content: